UAV-Enabled Fluid Antenna Systems for Multi-Target Wireless Sensing over LAWCNs: Conclusion

 \section{Conclusion}

 This paper demonstrates the significant potential of the UAV-enabled FAS in improving multi-target sensing performance through the joint UAV trajectory design, antenna position optimization of the transmit FAs and the receive FAs, and the UAV beamforming optimization.
-The proposed AO algorithm effectively addresses the non-convex CRB minimization problem and achieves superior estimation accuracy and operational reliability, which are validated in the numerical results. { Looking ahead, future work can extend this framework to incorporate integrated sensing and communication techniques, with the goal of enabling simultaneous target sensing and high-speed ubiquitous data transmission within the LAWCNs.
-Further investigations can also explore the coordination of the UAV-enabled sensing with other aerial services, such as low-altitude control and ultra-reliable computation services, to achieve efficient resource utilization in next-generation aerial platforms for performing the LAE missions efficiently and reliably. }
+The proposed AO algorithm effectively addresses the non-convex CRB minimization problem and achieves superior estimation accuracy and operational reliability, which are validated in the numerical results.

+{ Looking ahead, future work can extend this framework to incorporate integrated sensing and communication techniques, with the goal of enabling simultaneous target sensing and high-speed ubiquitous data transmission within the LAWCNs.
+Further investigations can also explore the coordination of the UAV-enabled sensing with other aerial services, such as low-altitude control and ultra-reliable computation services, to achieve efficient resource utilization in next-generation aerial platforms for performing the LAE-oriented consumer missions efficiently and reliably. }

 \begin{appendices}